Nucleon properties inside compressed nuclear matter: Introduction

 \section{Introduction}

-The nucleon mass is the result of the strong interaction between almost massless quarks and gluons.
-The nuclear Drell-Yan experiments \cite{drell,ms2}, which measure the sea quark enhancement, can be described \cite{jacek} with a small 1\% admixture of nuclear pions and the nucleon mass $M_N$ unchanged.
-Thus the deep inelastic phenomenology indicates that a change of the nucleon invariant mass at the saturation density, in comparison to the value in vacuum, is almost negligible although the scalar and vector mean fields are strong \cite{wa}.
-But in a compressed medium an additional work $W_N=p\Omega_N$ which allows a finite space $\Omega_N$ for a nucleon ``bag" must be compensated; either by the energy of nucleon constituents - quarks and gluons or by the external meson field (or both scenarios together).
-In the first case, when the energy transfer from Nucleon-Nucleon (NN) interaction to the partons is absent, the nucleon mass decreases \cite{ja}.
-In the second case, energy transfer from the nuclear medium to the partons, localized inside nucleons, is required in order to conserve a constant nucleon mass.
-Therefore, at a higher density and a stronger NN repulsion, we should discuss a possible energy transfer from NN interaction to the confined space inside nucleons, before going to a phase of quark matter.
+One assumption is common for most theoretical descriptions of NM or finite nuclei: nucleons are treated as point particles with a bare mass $M_N$.
+The kinematical description of nuclear reactions, model calculations of the single particle (s.p.) spectrum and binding effects, indicate that the nucleon mass remains unchanged inside the saturated (no pressure) nuclear medium.
+This, of course, does not apply to an effective self-consistent nucleon mass $M^*_N$ in the RMF approach \cite{Ring,ms2}, which contains contributions from the scalar field or to another ``effective" nucleon mass used in the non-relativistic approach, which contains in addition part of the s.p. interaction.
+The bare nucleon mass $M_N$ is the result of the strong interaction between the almost massless quarks.
+The nuclear deeply inelastic scattering (EMC effect) \cite{Jaffe,Fran} and nuclear Drell-Yan experiments \cite{drell}, which measure the sea quark enhancement, can be described \cite{jacek} with a small (1\%) admixture of nuclear pions and an unchanged nucleon mass $M_N$.
+Thus, the deep inelastic phenomenology confirms [2 - 6] that the change in the nucleon invariant bare mass in comparison to the value in vacuum is negligible at the saturation density, although the scalar and vector mean fields are strong \cite{wa}.
+Therefore we assume that a nucleon mass in nuclear medium $M_{pr}=M_N$.
+However, in a compressed medium the model assumption of point like nucleons is difficult to accept because an additional work $W_N=p_HV_N$ of nuclear pressure $p_H$, which allows a finite space $V_N$ for a nucleon ``bag", must be compensated for \cite{ja}; either by the energy of the nucleon constituents - quarks or by the meson field (or both scenarios together).
+Existing work \cite{exvol,Costa,Costa1,benic,Ste,Typel} on finite volume considers only fixed size and fixed mass nucleons without energy transfer.
+Chiral symmetry restoration which can change additionally the nucleon mass in the critical region of the phase transition will be investigated in our model in the future.